TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

         browsable = yes
 ```

-I can now add a user.
+I can now add a user and set a password.
+I'll be relying on my identity provider login, but this password gives me an additional second factor if I want to think of it that way.
 Again, I'm running as root and Samba requires the user to also be a user on the machine, so I need to run the following command.

 ```sh
 sudo smbpasswd -a root